 In the UK, parents and guardians actually do receive money for the children they take care of, so in all likelihood the Dursleys did receive Child Benefits for the presence of Harry in their house.
 And given established facts about the Dursleys, they probably did spend it all on Dudley.

 A lot of Fanfics claim that Molly and/or Arthur knew the Potters or were somehow friends with them, even though the books say the exact opposite.
 For starters, all the people who knew Lily and James tend to recognize Harry immediately, because he looks so similar to James (and has Lily's eyes), but Molly and Arthur don't.
-They are so much older than the Potters that they were certainly not at Hogwarts when they were.
+They are so much older than the Potters that they were certainly not at Hogwarts when they were (Molly explicitly states that the whomping willow was planted after she left).
 It's also explicitly stated that they weren't part of the Order of the Phoenix the first time around (considering that nearly all their children were born during the war they had really good reasons not to be).
 Molly's brothers were, but they would hardly introduce the members of a secret organization to their family.

 Apparently the gold in Harry's vault isn't enough for a lot of fans, since it's often claimed to be just a "trust fund".
 There's at least another vault with a lot of family heirlooms.
 And multiple houses, which often come complete with house elves (why the Potters go to Godric's Hollow instead of an ancient manor with nearly unbreakable wards is rarely ever explained, though).